hannaglenn/JobMarketMaterials/README.md

 #### CV

 A polished CV is a must before submitting applications, but the good thing is this is a document you will likely not have to change again once it's done.
 My job market CV is linked [here](Sample-Documents/CV.pdf), and the .tex file associated with it is linked [here](Sample-Documents/CV_tex.tex).
-Keeo this updated throughout grad school so that you don't have to try to remember everything you've done over 5-6 years!
+Keep this updated throughout grad school so that you don't have to try to remember everything you've done over 5-6 years!

 #### Website